awsdocs/amazon-transcribe-developer-guide/doc_source/access-control-managing-permissions.md

 }
 ```

-The policy has one statement that grants permission to use the `StartTranscriptionJob` action\.
+The policy has one statement that grants permissions to use the `StartTranscriptionJob` action\.

 The policy doesn't specify the `Principal` element because you don't specify the principal who gets the permission in an identity\-based policy\.
 When you attach a policy to a user, the user is the implicit principal\.
 When you attach a permissions policy to an IAM role, the principal identified in the role's trust policy gets the permissions\.